 Font variety is the third consideration.
 I think it’s good to have at least two different fonts on your page to cut the monotony.
 Perhaps have the title in one attention grabbing font and the details of your event in a more subtle font.

 Notice how this flyer uses two different fonts to differentiate the key information from the descriptive information.
 This helps the flyer look more interesting.
-It also employs font size so that the reader’s eye is immediately drawn to the most important information: the event title, time, and location.

 This flyer uses too many fonts which makes it look busy and confusing.
 Notice also that one of the most important pieces of information (the date) is hard to read.
 It’s not clear if the event is on the 23rd or 25th.
 Make sure all fonts that you use are easy to read and compliment each other.